scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - The *propagation interval* SHOULD be at least "5" (seconds) for intra-ISD beaconing and at least "60" (seconds) for core beaconing.

+Note that during bootstrapping and if the AS obtains a PCB containing a previously unknown path, the AS SHOULD forward the PCB more frequently, to ensure quick connectivity establishment.
 The scalability implications of such parameters are further discussed in [](#scalability).